Please help Keep Carter County Beautiful by supporting our efforts.

 Volunteers make our community beautiful!
 Keep Carter County Beautiful is a great place for students to fulfill their community service requirements.

-Susette (Anna) Clark is one such volunteer.
-Since moving to Carter County a few short months ago.
-Suzette has been going out on her own and removing trash from the roads, parks and trails.
+Since moving to Carter County Suzette has been going out on her own and removing trash from the roads, parks and trails.
 She saw an issue and set about solving it.
 If you see Suzette out on the roads or in the parks in her safety vest picking up trash, please let her know how much you appreciate her support.
 Better yet follow her example and volunteer yourself.

 If you are or have a High School student in your house be aware that working with Keep Carter County Beautiful can fulfill your community service requirement.